marklogic-community/mlphp/README.md

         % git add .
         % git commit -a -m "New docs"
         % git push origin gh-pages

 ### Unit tests
-Beginnings of unit tests can be found under `tests`.
+Unit tests can be found under `tests`.
 To run,

-1. Create a database for the tests, named `mlphp-tests` and attache a REST API instance to it.
-You can do this by importing the DB configuration via the MarkLogic Configuration manager
-UI at `http://localhost:8002` (change your hostname as you need) found under `tests/setup/package.xml`.
-2. Edit `phpunit-bootstrap.php` and set configuration variables specific to your REST API instance.
+1. Edit `phpunit-config.php` and set configuration variables specific to your MarkLogic setup.
-3. Run the tests
+2. Run the tests:

-        % vendor/bin/phpunit --bootstrap phpunit-bootstrap.php tests
+        % vendor/bin/phpunit tests

+MLPHP uses [PHPUnit](https://phpunit.de) for testing.
+See tests/README.md for more.

 ### Contributing
 TBD...